IEEE 1355: Slice: TS-FO-02

 TS-FO stands for "Three of Six, Fiber Optical."
 This is a fiber optic standard designed for affordable plastic fibers operating in the near infrared.
 It sends 200 megabits/second about 300 meters.

 The wavelength should be between 760 and 900 nanometers, which is in the near infrared.
 The operating speed should be at most 250 MBd with at most 100 parts per million variation.
 The dynamic range should be about 12 decibels.

 The cable for this link uses two 62.5 micrometer-diameter multimode optic fibers.
 The fiber's maximum attenuation should be 4 decibels per kilometer at an infrared wavelength of 850 nanometers.
-The standard connector on each end is an MU connector-duplex.
+The standard connector on each end is a duplex MU connector.
 Ferrule 2 is always "in", while ferrule 1 is "out".
 The centerlines should be on 14 mm centers, and the connector should be 13.9 mm maximum.
 The cable has a "half twist" to make it promiscuous.

-The coding is designed so single-bit errors in reception do not generate double-bit errors after encoding, and to avoid the use of CRC, which can double the size of small packets.

 The line code "3/6" sends a stream of six bits, of which three bits are always set.
 There are twenty possible characters.
-Sixteen are used to send four (4) bits, two are unused, and two are used to construct link control characters.
+Sixteen are used to send four bits, two (111000 and 000111) are unused, and two are used to construct link control characters.
 These are shown with the first bit sent starting on the left.

+Such a constant-weight code detects all single-bit errors.
+Combined with a longitudinal redundancy check, it avoids the need for a CRC which can double the size of small packets.

+Normal data bytes are sent as two data characters, sent least significant nibble first.
+Special symbols are sent as pairs including at least one control character.

+The two control characters are called "Control" and "Control*", depending on the previous character.